commerceblock/docs/source/introduction/index.rst

 Sovereignty
 -----------

 Sidechains remain under the full control of the federation (or token issuer) and can operate completely independently of CommerceBlock and CommerceBlock services if desired at any time.
-Token owners/holders control their own private keys, and CommerceBlock's lightweight wallet client (based on the Electrum protocol) can integrate easily with hardware wallets.
+Token owners/holders control their own private keys, and the lightweight Ocean Wallet client (based on the Electrum protocol) can integrate easily with hardware wallets.

 Transaction Fees
 ----------------

-Full control of the sidechain enables asset issuers to set the transaction fee policy according to their own requirements, which can be fixed or proportional to transaction size or value.
+Full control of the sidechain enables asset issuers to set the transaction fee policy according to their own requirements, which can be fixed or proportional to transaction size or value, or even remove the requirement for fees entirely.
 This enables users and token holders to have long term guarantees on the cost of using the platform.
 This is in contrast to fully public blockchain networks, where the transaction fees and confirmation times are unpredictable and can potentially prevent token holders from transacting.

 Scalability
 -----------

 Sidechains are independently controlled, so transaction throughput is not constrained by a separate network.
-Scalability can be controlled by the asset issuer and the federation, and is only really limited by hardware.
-Ocean nodes can be launched easily on cloud infrastructure, being fully containerised (with Docker images for AWS etc.).
+Scalability can be controlled by the asset issuer and the block-signing nodes, and is only really limited by hardware.
+Ocean nodes can be launched easily on cloud infrastructure, being fully containerised (with Docker images for the major cloud providers).
 Attestation to Bitcoin via Mainstay requires only one Bitcoin transaction every 10 minutes, the cost of which is shared among all sidechains using the CommerceBlock Mainstay service.

 .. note::
 	Ocean is released under the terms of the MIT license.